jnalanko/syotti/README.md

 ## Compiling

-The toolkit depends on the sdsl-lite library.
-To clone and build it, first make sure you have the CMake build system installed, and then run the following commands:
+The toolkit depends on the sdsl-lite library and zlib.
+Most likely zlib is already installed on your machine.
+To install sdsl-lite, first make sure you have the CMake build system installed, and then run the following commands:

 ```
 git submodule init